MAD-SG/generative-ai-start-to-surrender/docs/book/chapter3_energy_based_model/score_matching.md

 #### Why Go Continuous?

-Discrete noise scales are rigid and computationally costly for large $ L $.
+Discrete noise scales are rigid and computationally costly for large $L$.
 A continuous approach:

 - Smoothly interpolates between noise levels.
 - Connects to differential equations for efficient sampling.